 The best defensive practice is wearing your seat belt.
 When worn properly, seat belts reduce the risks of death by 45 percent and cuts the risk of serious injury by 50 percent.
 When you begin your trip get plenty of rest to avoid fatigue.
-In addition, drive attentively and avoid distractions such as your smartphone.
+If you are feeling drowsy, take a break and take advantage of rest stops.

 Recognize the Dangers of Drunk or Drugged Driving